librz/how-to-bash/commands/git.md

 Git is a distributed SCM(source control management) tool.
 It's safe, flexible, efficient but complicated.
 Aside from its numerous commands, one has to understand how it works internally to use it well.

+Suppose you go through all the hurdles to try to understand its internals (you know git is a content-addressable file system, it uses SHA-1, it's model for storage is linkage between commit -> tree -> blob), you still have to learn how to use it's command line interface which can be daunting to look at.
+Never the less we have to use it just because it's popular.

+Even though git's model for storage is quite simple (commit -> tree -> blob), it's commands & subcommands are daunting to look at.
+Even if you

 ### config